 SCC does not require students to meet GPA minimums or submit SAT/ACT scores.
 Candidates complete residency determination and an online application.
 The college offers low tuition rates and financial assistance.
 Students can access FAFSA aid, childcare support, and work-study opportunities.
 They can also apply for institutional awards, including the Golden Leaf Scholarship for degree seekers.

 Founded in 1963, Central Carolina Community College operates academic and career training programs on its three campuses and online.
-The school delivers remote education through Blackboard, including an online associate of applied science in accounting.
+The school delivers remote education through Blackboard, including an online associate of applied science in accounting and finance.
 The curriculum aligns with Generally Accepted Accounting Principles, preparing graduates for career entry, additional college training, and professional licensure/certification exams.

 The 68-credit degree plan includes classes like personal finance, individual income tax, and financial accounting.
 Students also engage with managerial accounting, learning to interpret transactions related to product-costing systems.
 Coursework in business finance and income taxes further develop candidates as organizational leaders.

 The online associate degree in accounting emphasizes business technologies.
 Using accounting software applications, students create general ledgers and close transactional entries.
 They build a legal and ethical business framework by examining the U.S. court systems, Uniform Commercial Code, and negotiable contract elements.
 The program culminates in a research and reporting capstone course.

 CCCC facilitates an open-door admission process that welcomes students from all backgrounds, including international learners and undocumented persons.
 The college charges per-credit tuition based on residency status.
 Financial aid is available, including foundational and state scholarships.
 Through the Central Carolina Promise, qualifying in-state high school students can access free tuition and educational stipends.